syncloud/syncloud.org/index.markdown

                 <p></p>

                 <p>The public IP address is available from anywhere via Internet.
-Use this address to connect ownClient applications or just open this address in your browser.</p>
+Use this address to connect ownCloud client applications or just open this address in your browser.</p>
             </div>

             <div class="col-6 col-md-6 col-sm-6 col-lg-6">